Harriet Tubman: Nicknamed "Moses"

 In late 1851, Tubman returned to Dorchester County for the first time since her escape, this time to find her husband John.
 When she arrived there, she learned that John had married another woman named Caroline.
 Tubman sent word that he should join her, but he insisted that he was happy where he was.
 Suppressing her anger, she found some enslaved people who wanted to escape and led them to Philadelphia.
 (Note: John and Caroline raised a family together, until he was killed 16 years later in a roadside argument with a white man named Robert Vincent.)

 Frederick Douglass worked for slavery's abolition alongside Tubman.

-Because the Fugitive Slave Law had made the northern United States a more dangerous place for those escaping slavery to remain, many escapees began migrating to Southern Ontario.
-In December 1851, Tubman guided an unidentified group of 11 escapees, possibly including the Bowleys and several others she had helped rescue earlier, northward.
+In December 1851, Tubman guided an unidentified group of 11 escapees northward, possibly including the Bowleys and several others she had helped rescue earlier.
 There is evidence to suggest that Tubman and her group stopped at the home of abolitionist and former slave Frederick Douglass.
 Douglass and Tubman admired one another greatly as they both struggled against slavery.
 Years later he contrasted his efforts with hers, writing:

 Most that I have done and suffered in the service of our cause has been in public, and I have received much encouragement at every step of the way.
 You, on the other hand, have labored in a private way.
 I have wrought in the day – you in the night. ...
 The midnight sky and the silent stars have been the witnesses of your devotion to freedom and of your heroism.
 Excepting John Brown – of sacred memory – I know of no one who has willingly encountered more perils and hardships to serve our enslaved people than you have.

-From 1851 to 1862, Tubman returned repeatedly to the Eastern Shore of Maryland, rescuing some 70 slaves in about 13 expeditions, including her other brothers, Henry, Ben, and Robert, their wives and some of their children.
+From 1851 to 1862, Tubman returned repeatedly to the Eastern Shore of Maryland, rescuing some 70 enslaved people in about 13 expeditions, including her brothers Henry, Ben, and Robert, their wives and some of their children.
 She also provided specific instructions to 50 to 60 additional enslaved people who escaped.
 Because of her efforts, she was nicknamed "Moses", alluding to the biblical prophet who led the Hebrews to freedom from Egypt.
 One of her last missions into Maryland was to retrieve her aging parents.
 Her father purchased her mother from Eliza Brodess in 1855, but even when they were both free, the area was hostile.
 In 1857, Tubman received word that her father was at risk of arrest for harboring a group of eight people escaping slavery.
 She led her parents north to St. Catharines, Canada, where a community of formerly enslaved people, including other relatives and friends of Tubman, had gathered.